 If you’re pregnant and thinking about exclusively breast pumping from birth, trying to figure out what you’ll need and how to manage pumping in the delivery room, hospital, and when you get home can be a challenge!
 Here is everything you need to know.

 When I was pregnant with my first baby, I figured I would wait to buy a lot of pumping stuff, since I wasn’t really planning on pumping until I went back to work – and if breastfeeding didn’t work out, the $300 breast pump would have been a waste of money.
 However, if you are planning on exclusively breast pumping from birth, you will obviously need some pumping gear before you have your baby.

-I would recommend having at least following (additional things that might be helpful are discussed here):
+I would recommend having at least following:

 - A double electric breast pump.
 You don’t need a hospital grade pump, though if you would prefer to rent one, that will work fine.
 In the U.S., you should be able to get one through your health insurance, if you have it.
 It is possible, though very difficult, to exclusively pump with a single electric or manual pump, so I suggest getting a double electric one if possible.